SJTU-ViSYS/M2DGR/README.md

 [UVC ROS driver](https://github.com/sjtuyinjie/toolkit/tree/main/thermal_ws/src)

 ## 6.Future Plans
 In the future, we plan to update and extend our project from time to time, striving to build a comprehensive SLAM benchmark similar to the KITTI dataset for ground robots.
-### If you have any suggestions, do not hesitate to propose an issue.
+### If you have any suggestions or questions, do not hesitate to propose an issue.
 And if you find our dataset helpful in your research, a simple star is the best affirmation for us.

 ## 7.Acknowledgement
 This work is supported by NSFC(62073214).
-Authors from SJTU hereby express our appreciation!
+Authors from SJTU hereby express our appreciation.